HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialSegmentedControl.md

 <br/>

 ### Property CornerRadius
 This property is to set cornerradius of the control.
-By default is 16. **This property only works with type Filled**
+By default is 16.
 <br/>
 <br/>